Skip to content

 6. Postgres decodes WAL using pgoutput

-7. ETL receives events and sends them to your destination
+7. ETL receives events and forwards them downstream

 8. ETL reports progress back to Postgres (so WAL can be cleaned up)